napari/napari.github.io/dev/_sources/gallery/add_image.rst

 Add image
 =========

-Display one image using the ``add_image`` API.
+Display one image using the :func:`view_image` API.

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-17
+GENERATED FROM PYTHON SOURCE LINES 7-16